Krajková: Etymology

 Until 1947, the German name Gossengrün was used, meaning "Goss' glade".
 In 1947, the municipality was renamed.
-The current Czech name is derived from krajka (i.e. 'lace) and refers to the craft historically associated with the settlement.
+The current Czech name is derived from krajka (i.e. 'lace') and refers to the craft historically associated with the settlement.

 Geography

 Krajková is located about 9 km northwest of Sokolov and 22 km west of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is the hill Jelení vrch at 720 m above sea level.
 The stream of Libocký potok and Horka Reservoir, built on the stream, form the western municipal border.

 History

 The first written mention of Krajková is from 1350.
 It was a mining town where lead was mined.
 During the Thirty Years' War, mining ceased.
 In 1818, the village shifted its focus to lace production.
 In 1947, Krajková lost its town status.

 From 1938 to 1945, Krajková was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German-speaking population was expelled.